w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 Comments on Definitions in WCAG 2 Glossary
 ----------------------------------------------------------

-<div class="ednote">Terms introduced in new WCAG 2.1 Success Criteria have been added to this document.
-Any definitions that existed in WCAG 2.0 that have changed since the 2013 WCAG2ICT have also been updated.
-The following terms introduced by WCAG 2.2 will be added in the next WCAG2ICT draft: cognitive function test, dragging movement, focus indicator, minimum bounding box, and perimeter. </div>

 The following is a complete list of definitions from the WCAG 2 glossary.
 Some items apply to all technologies and do not require additional guidance in this document; guidance on the remainder follows.

 ### Glossary Items that Apply to All Technologies